swcarpentry/git-novice/_episodes_es/01-basics.md

 ---
-title: Control Automático de versiones
+title: Control Automática de versiones
 teaching: 5
 exercises: 0
 questions:
-- "¿Qué es el control de versiones y por qué debo usarlo?"
+- "What is version control and why should I use it?"
 objectives:
-- "Comprender las ventajas de un sistema de control de versiones automatizado."
+- "Understand the benefits of an automated version control system."
-- "Entender los fundamentos de cómo funciona Git."
+- "Understand the basics of how Git works."
 keypoints:
-- 'El control de versiones es como un "deshacer" ilimitado.'
+- "Version control is like an unlimited 'undo'."
-- "El control de versiones también permite que muchas personas trabajen en simultáneo."
+- "Version control also allows many people to work in parallel."
 ---

 Empezaremos por explorar como el control de versiones puede ser usado